School Programs

 Grades: K-6

-Cost: $16 per student
+Cost: $17 per student

-School In-Person Pre-Visit Information
+School Program Information

 Trip Planning

 • Weather should be considered when planning your visit - there is an outdoor component to all of our programs, even if this just means walking from one historic building to another.
-Please plan for being outside and dress appropriately.
-Our rural setting often means different weather conditions than in the city of Edmonton.
-Check the weather before your visit.

-Supervision
+Supervision Requirements

 • Supervisor requirements:

-• Kindergarten to grade 6: 1 teacher/adult per 5 students
+• Kindergarten to Grade 6: 1 teacher/adult per 5 students

 • Grade 7 to 12: 1 teacher/adult per 10 students

-Arrival Information
+Upon Arrival

 • Any delays may reduce the duration of your booked program.